Native Discovery Inc.

 Tuesday Morning Keynote

 As the United States grapples with the implementation of legislation that could afford all citizens access to health care coverage, rural communities face additional challenges.
-First, insurers are still paying generously through the Critical Access Hospital program for high-cost inpatient and emergency services with very little focus on incentivizing population heath.
+First, insurers are still paying generously through the Critical Access Hospital program for high-cost inpatient and emergency services with very little focus on incentivizing population health.
 In addition, rural health care delivery systems often lack the basic primary care and community-based infrastructure to manage the health of their populations properly.
 Put simply, even if insurers incentivized interventions that would lead to better overall outcomes for people, those services are not available in many rural communities.
 In this presentation, Anderson tells the story of how the recruitment of mission-focused physicians and advanced practice registered nurses led to the rapid growth and transformation of Kearny County Hospital, a frontier health care delivery system in one of the United States’ most culturally diverse and medically underserved areas.
 Anderson addresses the fatalism that has become common in rural communities, while referencing the principles of biomedical ethics to make a compelling case for essential steps to effective, sustainable reform.

 Tuesday Afternoon Keynote